e911/oyo-scrapper/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO
+- URL to be set in command argument rather than in file
+- Scraping the data by getting inside each of the detail pages of hotel